uktrade/lite-exporter-frontend/README.md

 * Setup chromedriver
   * Download chromedriver from http://chromedriver.chromium.org/ and install it
   * make sure it has execute permissions and is in PATH
+* or
+  * `brew cask install chromedriver`

 * Setup dev pipenv environment:
   * `pipenv sync -d`
 * Run `pipenv run python -m pytest`
+* You may need to make sure in pycharm, within Preferences -> Tools -> Python Integrated Tools -> Default Test Runner is pytest

 ## LITE Repositories